-Traditional European Medicine (TEM) has been dealing with proven methods of herbal medicine for centuries.
-Paracelsus (1493-1541), a physician and alchemist, was one of the most important representatives in Europe and wrote comprehensive medical writings on the production of plant extracts.
-The aim of the so-called spagyric, a process whose roots can also be found with Paracelsus, was and is to make maximum and holistic use of the known healing powers of the European plant world.
+The Traditional European Medicine (TEM) has been dealing with proven methods of herbal medicine for centuries.
+One of its most important representatives in Europe is the physician and alchemist Paracelsus (1493-1541), who wrote comprehensive medical writings on the preparation of plant extracts.
+The aim of so-called spagyric, a process whose roots can also be found in Paracelsus, was and is to make maximum and holistic use of the known healing powers of the European plant world.

-While known methods such as distillation or extraction each use a specific method for the extraction of the active plant ingredients, spagyric uses a complex and multi-stage process to obtain as many active plant ingredients as possible.
-In addition to the material (called SAL), this also includes the spiritual (called SULFUR) and the mental (called MERCURUIS) levels.
-According to the approach to consider body, mind and soul of the human being holistically.
+While known processes such as distillation or extraction each use a specific method for extracting the plant's active ingredients, spagyric uses a complex and multi-step process to extract as much of the totality of the plant's active ingredients as possible.
+This includes not only the material (called SAL), but also the soul (called SULFUR) and the spiritual (called MERCURUIS) level.
+In accordance with the approach of viewing the body, mind and soul of the human being holistically.

 The plants are fermented and distilled in a complex process.
-The residues are then dried and burned to ashes, whereby valuable minerals are obtained in the form of quartzes, which are then combined with the distilled liquid and dissolved there.
-After several weeks of maturing, the final product is a concentrated herbal essence.
-You can find out more about spagyric in the report Spagyric – a traditional art of healing.
+The residues are then dried and burnt to ash, yielding valuable minerals in the form of quartz, which are combined with the distilled liquid again and dissolved there.
+After several weeks of maturation, the final product is a concentrated herbal essence.
+For more on spagyric, see the report Spagyric - a traditional healing art.

 Saint Charles Herbal Essences

-With the Saint Charles Herbal Essences this traditional knowledge was taken up and combined with modern knowledge of plant extraction.
-Several plants are combined in one recipe (Complex) to achieve the most compact effect possible.
-Most of the herbs used grow in the middle of the Bregenzerwald mountains, where they are carefully harvested by hand and freshly processed.
+With Saint Charles Herbal Essences, this traditional knowledge has been taken up and combinedwith modern knowledge of plant extraction.
+Several plants are combined in one formula (complex) to achieve the most compact effect possible.
+Most of the herbs used grow in the midst of the Bregenzerwald mountains and are carefully harvested by hand and freshly processed there.